Overview

 Look up your brand in the AAO registry to grab the canonical brand name and logo URL.
 This call has no side effects — it’s only used to populate the storefront update payload.200 with { "resolved": false, "builderUrl": "https://agenticadvertising.org/brand" } — point the operator at the builder URL to publish a brand.json.domain field is validated against a strict FQDN regex.
 IP addresses and internal hostnames are rejected to prevent SSRF.2.
 Write the brand fields onto your storefront

 If your customer doesn’t yet have a storefront record, create one first:POST /storefront is idempotent — if a storefront already exists for your customer, the existing record is returned instead of creating a duplicate.Then update it with the brand fields from resolve-brand plus your operator domain:PUT /storefront: name, publisherDomain, plan, status, operatorDomain, brandName, logoUrl.
-At least one field must be provided.Connect an agent (inventory source)
+At least one field must be provided.Connect inventory sources

 1. Discover agents (helper)